GM and Softbank are putting $3 billion into self-driving cars

 Softbank will invest $2.25 billion in General Motors' autonomous vehicle efforts, months after it took a large ownership stake in Uber.

 GM announced it is also investing $1.1 billion in the joint effort.
-CEO Mary Barra said the investment will allow GM to launch autonomous vehicles next year.
+CEO Mary Barra said the investment will help GM to launch autonomous vehicles next year, something the automaker had previously announced it was planning.

+The self-driving car division of GM getting the investment is a separate company known as GM Cruise.
 It's the biggest partnership between a tech investment company and an automaker in the effort to develop self-driving cars.

 Softbank will own about 20% of a joint venture that has been set up to bring GM's self-driving technology to market.
 Softbank will invest $900 million now, and the additional $1.35 billion when GM's autonomous vehicles are ready for commercial deployment.